NR0617/CodingTest/README.md

-# CodeUp Basic 100 with python
+# CodeUp Basic 100 with Python